 Hernandez resides in Florida.

-Bob Ojeda enters his sixth season with SNY as the lead studio analyst for the network's Mets pre- and post-game shows...He will again also contribute to www.sny.tv.
+Nelson Figueroa enters his first season with SNY as the lead studio analyst for the network's Mets pre- and post-game shows.

 710 WOR (710 AM)

-Howie Rose took over for legendary announcer Bob Murphy, calling play-by-play full time for the Mets on WFAN in 2004...Became the lead play-by-play voice in 2006.
-Howie will anchor the Mets broadcast team in its first year on 710 WOR, the new radio home of the Mets.
+Howie Rose took over for legendary announcer Bob Murphy, calling play-by-play full time for WFAN Radio in 2004...Became the lead play-by-play voice in 2006.
+Howie will once again anchor the Mets broadcast team in its second year on 710 WOR, the radio home of the Mets.

 Worked eight years as a Mets play-by-play announcer for Fox Sports New York/MSG from 1996 through 2003.